MariusBordeian/DiplomaProject/README.md

 ::TODO
+ - move Serial Communication from Python Script to Server on Java
  - remote onDemand start STM to listen on serial
  - SVG2GCode.py from commandline
  - Scale Select for Increment Buttons